Our Kintsugi journey continues

 Kintsugi is part of Japanese culture.
 The word is actually two words – kin meaning gold and tsugi meaning join, joining, subsequent or successor.
 I recently heard tsugi described as connected to the world or a generation.

-I found this description of it in an article by Tiffany Ayuda - Kintsugi is the Japanese art of putting broken pottery pieces back together with gold — built on the idea that in embracing flaws and imperfections, you can create an even stronger, more beautiful piece of art.
+I found this description of it - Kintsugi is the Japanese art of putting broken pottery pieces back together with gold — built on the idea that in embracing flaws and imperfections, you can create an even stronger, more beautiful piece of art.
 Every break is unique and instead of repairing an item like new, the 400-year-old technique actually highlights the "scars" as a part of the design.
 Using this as a metaphor for healing ourselves teaches us an important lesson: Sometimes in the process of repairing things that have broken, we actually create something more unique, beautiful and resilient.

 While both concepts are appealing, I’m drawn to the idea of being connected to a generation or the world.